lsst/dp1_lsst_io/docs/tutorials/portal/portal-102-4.rst

 Request a search for all objects in the 30 arc seconds radius around direction RA = 53.0 deg., Dec. = -28.8 deg by entering those parameters in the "Enter Constraints - Spatial".
 In the "Output Column Selection and Constraints", check ``dec``, ``ra``, and ``g_psfFluxMean``.
 Enter ``>300`` as the constraint for g_psfFluxMean.
-Click on the "funnel" on the uper left side of the table to restrict the table to disay the selected entries, or those where constraints were set.
+Click on the "funnel" on the uper left side of the table to restrict the table to display the selected entries, and/or those where constraints were set.

 .. figure:: images/portal-102-4-3.png
     :name: portal-102-4-3